The "easiest" way to change

 I would cut it at about three statements of psrs and do this:

-Because poor me if I didn’t …..distractions, namely, the delay in the pleasure of getting over the grief of the loss of momentum of what I was just doing. (and I would describe that)…
+Because poor me if I didn’t …..distractions, namely, the delay in the pleasure of getting over the grief from the loss of momentum of what I was just doing. (and I would describe that)…

 at the end of my thought that forms my true response…..mechanically (externalize what I pictured myself doing next)….and so on to the point where I just do it.